kyma-project/kyma/docs/03-tutorials/00-observability/obsv-02-create-and-configure-grafana-dashboard.md

 ## Add the dashboard as Kubernetes resource

 When you create a dashboard to monitor one of your applications (Function, microservice,...), we recommend that you define the dashboard as a Kubernetes ConfigMap resource.
 In this case, a Grafana sidecar automatically loads the Dashboard on Grafana startup.
-Following that approach, you can easily keep the dashboard definition together with the kubernetes resource definitions of your application and port it to different clusters.
+Following that approach, you can easily keep the dashboard definition together with the Kubernetes resource definitions of your application and port it to different clusters.

 1. Create a JSON document with the dashboard definition; for example, by exporting it from Grafana.
 2. Create a Kubernetes resource with a unique name for your dashboard and the JSON content, like the following example: